-It was discounted 10 % and qualified for free shipping on Amazon, this was the best I found when I searched online.
-You can check on Amazon that it still qualifies by clicking here: Schwinn AC Sport Indoor Cycle
+When I checked it was discounted 10 % and qualified for free shipping on Amazon, this was the best I found when I searched online.

 If this is more than you want to pay as a beginner then check out our listing of the best spin bikes for beginners but they do not have magnetic resistance nor the ability to freewheel but do cost less than $500.

 There is a lot to like about this spin bike with the magnetic resistance and coasting functionality in particular standing out.
 It does give the basis for getting intense cardio workouts for beginners and those that are more advanced for many years.
 The only thing missing is a console for measuring and monitoring performance.